-- Early warning is limited to hard wired or battery smoke alarms within each of the resident's flats.
-The equipment is subjected to a cyclical test. - 2) During the assessment, the assessor spoke with the resident at flat number 4, (leaseholder) who confirmed that Battery operated smoke alarms are installed in the Hallway only. - 3) Based on the sample of properties accessed during the fire risk assessment the smoke alarms within resident's flats are installed to an LD3 Standard.
+- 1) Early warning is limited to hard wired or battery smoke alarms within each of the resident's flats.
+The equipment is subjected to a cyclical test. - 2) During the assessment, the assessor spoke with the resident at flat number 3 who confirmed that smoke alarms are installed in the Hallway only. - 3) It was also noted that the resident had placed covers over the two smoke detectors in the hallway.
+This is not an action as fire safety advice was provided to the resident, covers were also removed by the assessor at the time of the survey.

-For information
+4) Based on the sample of properties accessed during the fire risk assessment the smoke alarms within resident's flats are installed to an LD2/3 Standard.

-LD1 all rooms except wet rooms.
+For information LD1 all rooms except wet rooms.
 LD2 all-risk rooms e.g., Living Room, Kitchens and Hallway.
 LD3 Hallway only.

-- 4) There is no other effective means for detecting an outbreak of fire to communal areas.
+- 5) There is no other effective means for detecting an outbreak of fire to communal areas.
 The reason for this is: -

 - I. Such systems may get vandalised.

 - II.
 False alarms would occur.

 - III.
 A Stay Put Unless policy is in place.